linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

     >
     >Windows will need [7zip](http://www.7-zip.org/) to extract `.tar` files, or you can use the package [zip](http://linux.die.net/man/1/zip) to create a `.zip` archive.

-8. We no longer need to be `root`, so exit back to your standard user:
+8. You no longer need to be `root`, so exit back to your standard user:

         exit

 ## Initial Startup

-Start the OpenVPN daemon and enable it on reboot.
+Start the OpenVPN daemon and enable it on reboot:

     sudo systemctl enable openvpn.service && sudo systemctl start openvpn.service